-I am currently chair of the Department of Communication Studies, and vice-chair of the Media, Policy and Culture research group.
+I am currently chair of the Media, Policy and Culture research group, vice chair of the Department of Communication Studies, and co-chair of A*, the Antwerp Gender and Sexuality Studies Network.

 My field of expertise is media culture and television studies.
 I teach courses on research methods, popular culture, audiovisual media, and film and television genres.